 Teva has used a patent (EP 2,949,335) protecting a specific dosing regimen of Copaxone 40mg/ml to obtain preliminary injunctions against Mylan in several key jurisdictions (but had not always enforced those injunctions).
 In the UK, the Patents Court invalidated the patent in 2017.
 However, Teva continued to rely on and enforce the patent in other jurisdictions, whilst the Technical Board of Appeal of the EPO considered Mylan's appeal, until September 2020 when the EPO revoked the '335 patent.

-It is interesting that in the 2017 UK litigation, in which Mylan also sought an Arrow declaration (discussed in our article here), Mylan cited similar concerns to those now being investigated by the Commission in relation to Teva's seeking to "shield the subject-matter of the Patent from scrutiny by the courts of this country and the Netherlands and the Boards of Appeal."
+It is interesting that in the 2017 UK litigation, in which Mylan also sought an Arrow declaration, Mylan cited similar concerns to those now being investigated by the Commission in relation to Teva's seeking to "shield the subject-matter of the Patent from scrutiny by the courts of this country and the Netherlands and the Boards of Appeal."
 This claim was rejected by Mr Justice Arnold.